Please note the following information is for Health Sciences' students only.

 Please also note that the evidence provided must relate to the assessment period claimed for.
 The assessment period is normally considered as the six weeks leading up to an assessment.

-You must notify your department of exceptional circumstances by either submitting the Exceptional Circumstances Claim Form (see top right of web page) or completing the electronic form using this link.
-The form must be submitted by the Department’s deadline.
+You must notify your department of exceptional circumstances by completing the electronic form using this link.
+The form must be completed by the Department’s deadline.

 It is essential that an accurate and comprehensively completed claim form is submitted together with supporting evidence that demonstrates how the problematic events have impacted on your ability to study.
 Your claim may be rejected without further consideration if the claim form is inaccurately or only partially completed.